aayars/mastodon-boilerplate/README.md

 If the stars aligned, you should have a running Mastodon instance with SSL support!

+### Kick the tires

+Things you might want to check:

+- Media uploads
+- Federation

 Helpful operational and troubleshooting commands (while in the top-level directory of the `mastodon-boilerplate` repo):

 To view cluster status: `docker-compose ps`.